 Well if you need to change it up for a variety or just want some fresh ideas here are a few.

 1. Cardio and Aerobic Exercise

 All of these are things you can do right now.
-Well maybe a little chilly for swimming.
+Well, maybe a little chilly for swimming.
 The sea is still a ways to go to warm up enough for most people.
 You know the saying, dance as though no one is watching.
-Even in the smallest space you can turn up the volume on your favourite jam and dance around the room.
-Maybe with headphone on if you want it really loud or you live with others.
+Even in the smallest space, you can turn up the volume on your favourite jam and dance around the room.
+Maybe with headphones on if you want it really loud or you live with others.

 Cardio and aerobic exercise has been shown to reduce both anxiety and depression by doing the following:

 - Increasing blood flow to the brain

 - Endorphins are released into the body, helping reduce pain and improve mood

 - Positively affecting parts of the brain that impact motivation